HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ### Encrypting and Decrypting Files

-SHLink files are always symmetrically encrypted with a SHLink-specific key.
+SMART Health Linksink files are always symmetrically encrypted with a SMART Health Linksink-specific key.
 Encryption is performed using JSON Web Encryption (JOSE JWE) compact serialization with `"alg": "dir"`, `"enc": "A256GCM"`, and a `cty` header indicating the content type of the payload (e.g., `application/smart-health-card`, `application/fhir+json`, etc).

 <p></p>